dhis2/dhis2-docs/src/developer/web-api/data-store.md

 }
 ```

-### Sharing datastore keys { #webapi_data_store_sharing }
+### Sharing data store keys { #webapi_data_store_sharing }

-Sharing of datastore keys follows the same principle as for other metadata sharing (see
+Sharing of data store keys follows the same principle as for other metadata sharing (see
 [Sharing](#webapi_sharing)).

-To get sharing settings for a specific datastore key:
+To get sharing settings for a specific data store key:

     GET /api/33/sharing?type=dataStore&id=<uid>

-Where the id for the datastore key comes from the `/metaData` endpoint for that key:
+Where the id for the data store key comes from the `/metaData` endpoint for that key:

-    /api/33/dataStore/<namespace>/<key>/metaData
+    GET /api/33/dataStore/<namespace>/<key>/metaData

-To modify sharing settings for a specific datastore key:
+To modify sharing settings for a specific data store key:

     POST /api/33/sharing?type=dataStore&id=<uid>